Marcial Maciel: Fundraising

 Jason Berry reports that early in his career, only two years into being a priest, Maciel visited the Vatican in 1946 to donate $10,000 from "several of Mexico's wealthiest families and its president, Miguel Aleman Valdes", appealing for support for scholarships for seminarians to study in Spain.

 Maciel sought and received large donations from the wives of wealthy men such as Flora Barragán, "the widow of an industrialist" from Monterrey.
 Barragán reportedly donated $50 million to Maciel's Legion of Christ.
 According to José Barba, a "Mexico City college professor and former Legion seminarian", “Maciel was 27 when he purchased the [first seminary] estate.
 In 1950 he began construction on the Instituto Cumbres, the first prep school, in Mexico City, the land for which Flora provided.
 That summer he also inaugurated Collegio Massimo in Rome.
 He was 30.
 In 1953 he tried to start construction of a college in Salamanca," but that was delayed a year.

-The Garza-Sada families were another Monterrey group he received donations from.
-After the family patriarch, Dionisio Garza Garza, died, Maciel courted and received generous donations from his widow.
-According to her daughter, Roberta Garza, her mother, “never learned about his kids.
-He targeted women in Mexico of a certain class who were not allowed to work. ...
+The Garza-Sada families were another Monterrey group who donated to him.
+After the family patriarch, Dionisio Garza Garza, died, Maciel courted and received generous donations from his widow Roberta Garza.
+According to her daughter, the widow “never learned about his kids.
+He targeted women in Mexico of a certain class who were not allowed to work....
 For cultured women who were bored, Maciel offered a sense of purpose.”
-A "continuing flow of money" to Maciel's projects also came from two other children of Dionisio Garza Garza—Paulina and Luis.
+A "continuing flow of money" to Maciel's projects also came from two children of Dionisio Garza Garza—Paulina and Luis.

 Another benefactor was Josefita Pérez Jiménez, the daughter of a former Venezuelan dictator, who provided largesse for a seminary in Salamanca, Spain built in 1958 by Maciel.
 Boarders at Catholic schools were also a focus.
 According to Roberta Garza, ”They were grooming us for Regnum Christi — the Movement.
 If your family had money, power, influence, they wanted you.
 They kept telling me, 'God gave you everything, you must give back by fighting the forces of evil.'"

 The highest level of membership in Maciel's Regnum Christi group, lay celibates, "live in communities and work relentlessly on fundraising".